How to Do a Pelvic Tilt

 Safety and Precautions

-You should avoid kneeling pelvic tilts if you:
+Avoid kneeling pelvic tilts if you:

 • Have recently had surgery on your hand, wrist, or knee